amcman/MosaHackathonMotivateApp/README.md

 <img src="homescreen.png" width = 200>

-7. You should receive a welcome text like so, after all steps are complete.
+7. On your phone, you should receive a welcome text like so, after all steps are complete.
 Make sure to leave the program open on the computer during the entire duration of your goal to continue receiving messages.

 <img src="WelcomeTextMsg.png" width = 200>